abpio/abp-commercial-docs/en/getting-started-maui.md

 #### Remote iOS Simulator for Windows

-If you are run the MAUI on Mac agent, the remote iOS Simulator can't access backend application running on Windows, you need to run the backend application on Mac or make the backend application on the internal.
+If you run the MAUI on a Mac agent, the remote iOS Simulator can't access the backend application running on Windows, you need to run the backend application on Mac or make the backend application internally.

 ## Run the Mobile Application